Aaron Hernandez trial: Fiancée shows her loyalty with a new last name

 Later, she grew weary of Haggan pestering her with questions and general disbelief that she could remember so little about so much about life with Hernandez.

-The two grew up together in Bristol, Conn., her on Union St., he around the corner on Greystone Ave.
+The two grew up together in Bristol, Conn., her on Union Street, he around the corner on Greystone Avenue.
 They met early in elementary school.
 In junior high he tried to impress her with grown-up style “dates” – movies and a meal at a sit-down restaurant.
 It got serious in high school, where they were both standout athletes – he in football and basketball, she in track.
 It survived his three years at the University of Florida.
 “On again, off again,” Jenkins-Hernandez described it.

-When he was drafted by the New England Patriots in 2010, she soon moved in with him, first in a townhouse, then a big dream home, with doctors as neighbors and rocking chairs on the front porch.
+When he was drafted by the Patriots in 2010, she soon moved in with him, first in a townhouse, then a big dream home, with doctors as neighbors and rocking chairs on the front porch.
 The two kids out of Bristol had seemingly made it.

 She just couldn’t recall much about it, though.
 She eventually grew tired of what she appeared to believe was Haggan’s constant badgering and interrupting.
 So Jenkins-Hernandez turned to the judge.